EXHIBITION THE LAND WE CARRY

 Ira Loskot

-Anastasiia Sierikova, Andrii Holdaiev, Anna Koshel, Anna Kurnatska, Halyna Vorona, Hanna Varshavska, Daniela Hrytsak, Diana Horban, Yarysia Makiievska, Karina Dovhan, Mariia Krykun, Nadiia Noskova, Olha Kamisarova, Olha Kis, Olha Niesterkova, Sofiia Hrynevych, Yuliia Dudnieva, Yurii Pryima, Yaroslava Katsedan.
+Anastasiia Sierikova, Andrii Holdaiev, Anna Koshel, Anna Kurnatska, Halyna Vorona, Hanna Varshavska, Daniela Hrytsak, Diana Horban, Yarysia Makiievska, Karina Dovhan, Mariia Krykun, Nadiia Noskova, Olha Kamisarova, Olha Kis, Olha Niestierkova, Sofiia Hrynevych, Yuliia Dudnieva, Yurii Pryima, Yaroslava Katsedan.

 Special Thanks:

-Lerane Khanum Kurtnebi Kizi
+Lierane Khanum Kurtnebi Kyzy

 Bohdan Ostapchuk